bengfarrell/benfarrell-blog/content/blog/2026-03-23-year-of-ai-coding.md

 The easy stuff, writing HTML/CSS/Javascript, I could already do pretty fast.
 So I tried to use it for the more complex stuff, but it often fell into these circular logic traps where it would keep doing the same bad thing over and over again.

-It was pretty clear that, in my use at the time, that Cursor was being more disruptive to my work than actually helping it.
+It was pretty clear in how I was using it at the time, that Cursor was being more disruptive to my work than actually helping it.

 It wasn't until the fall of 2025 that things really fell into place.